SalviaSage/Keyboard-Layouts/readme.txt

 If it is turned off, we go to the next cell by using the arrow keys on the keyboard.

 	How to lock the keyboard or the mouse keys?
-This free program is definitely what you are looking for: https://www.sordum.org/7921/
+This free computer program is definitely what you are looking for: https://www.sordum.org/7921/

 	What is a faster way to switch between keyboard layouts?